khushi-choudhary/calculator-behavior/addition.md

 Scenario: Typing operator more then once
 Given: The Calulator is turned on
-When: I type "first number" and "plus" and other operator and "second number" and "equal"
+When: I type "number1" and "plus" and other operator and "number2" and "equal"
-Then: it will display error message or it will take final operator as operator and do the operation
+Then: display error message or take final operator as operator and do the operation

 Scenario: Addition of more than 2 numbers
 Given: The Calulator is turned on
-When: I type "first  number" and "plus" and "second number" and "plus" and "third number" and so on and type "equal"
+When: type all the operand and put "plus" sign between operand
 Then: I see addition of all  the provided number

 Scenario: Adding numbers where the result goes out of range
 Given: The Calulator is turned on
-When: I type "first number" and "plus" and "second number" and "equal " but the result is too big
+When: I type "Large number" and "plus" and "large number" and "equal "
 Then: it will display "Number is too large" and out of range as message

 Scenario:6+* is provided as input
 Given: The Calulator is turned on
 When:  i type "first no." and "plus" and  "mul" and "equal
-Then: syntax error or we can take second operand same as first and do the operation and give result
+Then: syntax error or we take second operand same as first and do the operation

 Scenario: Identify operation
 Given: The Calulator is turned on